beyondthesketch/uijettos/README.md

 npm install
 ```

-2. Start the local development environment:
+2. Start the local development storybook:

 ```shell
 npm start
 ```

-The local demo page will be served at `localhost:9000` and changes will trigger a reload.
+The local storybook page will open automatically and changes will trigger a update/reload.

-The source JavaScript file for the page is the `demo.js` file in the root.
-The page served is the `public/index.html` file.

 # Usage